Ola-jed/getThis/README.md

   cd getThis
   # Create the database get-this
   # Postgres is the used dbms.
-  # You can change in the .env file
+  # You can change it in the .env file
   ./setup.sh # This script is for setup and serve
 ```